 - Add cubed potatoes and let them cook together with chicken meat.
 As a rule, potatoes will be ready in 10-15 minutes depending on the type and the size of cubes.

-- Cut white cabbage into small thin slices and add them to the pot when potato will be almost ready.
+- Cut white cabbage into small thin slices and add them to the pot when the potato is almost ready.
 Get the broth to boiling again.

 - Season with salt and freshly ground black pepper according to your taste; add freshly chopped herbs (parsley).
-Let it simmer for additional minute or two, cover pot with a lid, take it from the stove and let it sit for 10 minutes before serving.
+Let it simmer for an additional minute or two, cover the pot with a lid, take it from the stove, and let it sit for 10 minutes before serving.
 Best enjoyed with sour cream!

 Notes